 - Download apps: Go to the Google Play Store.
 You'll find most iPhones apps for your phone, too.

 - Find recent apps: From the bottom of your screen, swipe up to the middle of your screen.

 - Find all your apps: From the bottom of your screen, swipe up to the middle of your screen twice.

-Quickly find common settings & silence your phone
+Quickly find common settings and silence your phone

 - Find most common settings: From the top of your screen, swipe down twice.
-Learn how to change common settings.
+Find out how to change common settings.
 To see all your settings, tap Settings .

 - Silence your phone: Press the volume button.
 Then, at the top of the slider, tap the icon until you see vibrate or mute .
 Learn about sound settings.

-- Use Do Not Disturb: To mute sound, stop vibration, and block visual disturbances, use Do Not Disturb.
-You can pick how most types of interruptions act, like alarms, notifications, calls, and messages.
+- Use Do Not Disturb: To mute sound, stop vibration and block visual disturbances, use Do Not Disturb.
+You can pick how most types of interruptions act, such as alarms, notifications, calls and messages.